SM0HANTY/System-Monitor-Tool/README.md

 Real-time Updates: The display automatically refreshes every 2 seconds.

-Limitations
+⚠️ Limitations

-This is a simplified educational tool and has some limitations compared to full-featured monitors like top or htop:
+This is a simplified educational tool.
+For a full-featured and stable monitor, tools like htop or ncurses-based applications are recommended.

-Linux Only: It relies on the Linux-specific /proc filesystem and will not compile or run on Windows or macOS.
+Linux Only: It relies entirely on the Linux-specific /proc filesystem and will not compile or run on Windows or macOS.

-Read-Only: You cannot interact with the monitor (e.g., kill processes, change sorting, scroll).
+Read-Only & Non-Interactive: You cannot interact with the monitor (e.g., kill processes, change sorting, scroll, or select items).

-No Real-time CPU%: Calculating real-time CPU percentage requires comparing process CPU times between intervals.
+No Real-time CPU%: Calculating real-time CPU percentage requires sampling process and system CPU times at two different intervals and finding the difference.
 This functionality is omitted for simplicity.

-Basic UI: The tool uses system("clear") to refresh the screen, which can cause flickering.
-A more advanced tool would use a library like ncurses for a stable terminal UI.
+Basic UI: The tool uses system("clear") to refresh the screen, which is inefficient and can cause flickering.
+A more advanced tool would use a library like ncurses for a stable, flicker-free terminal UI.

-Requirements
+📋 Requirements

 A Linux-based operating system.

 A C++ compiler (e.g., g++).

-How to Compile and Run
+🚀 How to Compile and Run

 Create the file:
 Open your terminal and use a text editor like nano to create the file: